 JACK plies the handles, sawing away until HOWARD signals.
-HOWARD pulls from the cow's orifice a bony leg with a tiny black hoof.
+HOWARD holds up a little bony leg with a tiny black hoof.
 He tosses it in the straw, puts his hand back in.
 JACK works the saw.
 HOWARD pulls a second calf leg out and throws it next to the other.
 HOWARD repeats the motion, nods at JACK.

-JACK

 (shakes his head)

 Howard, I can't do this.

-HOWARD You wanna do what I'm doing?
+You wanna do what I'm doing?